 The British Pound Sterling was so-called because the British Crown Royal Mint assayed it and using stamps, that were stamped into the metal, to verify its purity came up wiith the definition of 925 parts per thousand, which gave it its name.

 Britain left the Gold Standard during the early days of the first World War, to allow the nation to pay its war bills, for war munitions and this allowed it to expand the money supply without causing immediate deflation, or price inflation.
-America, did well out of it, as Europeans bought many of their materials from the U.S. like grain, and household goods.
+America, did well out of it, as Europeans bought many of their materials from the U.S. like grain, and household goods, as well as munitions.

 If you get real money from your time, talents and energy, you could put your excess earnings into savings, and the government and Banksters would not be able to tax that.
 In order to pay for their actions, they need to steal your time and your freedom… People who are free from the drudgery of work, have too much time on their hands, and can think.
 And people who think, are a potential threat to those in power, as they have a tendency to spot the scams being run by governments.